mad-lab-fau/trend-detection-in-healthcare-podcast-data-set/README.md

 Code relative to "Artificial Intelligence Trend Analysis on Healthcare Podcasts using Topic Modelling and Sentiment Analysis - A Data-Driven Approach" *Philipp Dumbach, Leo Schwinn, Tim Löhr, Phi Long Do, Björn M. Eskofier* which is submitted as *Research Article* to the Journal of Healthcare Informatics Research (https://www.springer.com/journal/41666/).

-This repository contains the code for the crawlers regarding the 29 healthcare podcasts that were selected as data sources in this research study.
+This repository contains the code for the crawlers regarding the 29 healthcare podcasts that were selected as data sources within this research study.

 **Further Information**